eternalklaus/gdbContextDiffer/README.md

 Compare register context before/after executing the instruction.

     Assume that we're searching about instruction 'lar'
-When we search on Google, we found intel instruction set document but is extremely long and difficult to understand.
+    When we search on Google, we found intel instruction set document.
+    ...But is extremely long and hard to understand.
     To understand exactly what 'lar' is, we can try execute it and compare the context using gdb.
-But It's bothinering to debug each instruction.
+    ...But It's bothinering to debug each instruction.
     So I developed gdbContextDiffer, automatically compares register context before/after executing instruction.
 <br>

 ## Prepare